-- New para: The growth strategy will seek to ensure that Tenby, Saundersfoot, St Davids and Newport maintain their position relative to one another and larger centres outside the area.
-To achieve this provision will be made for 1270 sq. metres of new retail floorspace which will be delivered through the reuse of existing retail units and support given for the sympathetic regeneration of these Centres so that they can continue to remain attractive places to live and visit, provide a valuable role in meeting the needs of local communities and visitors and attract niche retail opportunities. - New para: Major development such as minerals extraction and waste facilities will only be permitted in the Park in exceptional circumstances or, in the case of waste management, where it can be demonstrated that they will, predominantly serve the needs of the National Park's communities. - New para: Having identified the main development needs of the area over the Plan period, the will, through the spatial element of the strategy, guide and distribute development to sustainable locations whilst conserving and enhancing the special qualities of the National Park.
-The settlement hierarchy is based on that contained in the Wales Spatial Plan and has been adjusted to take account of local circumstances:

-New para: The Plan's settlement hierarchy comprises:

-- Tier 1 -Service and Tourism Centres, which provides services to the wider hinterland and services an employment and tourism function; - Tier 2 Local Centres, are principally local centres with some being significant tourism centres.; - 4.22 To complement the Spatial Plan framework, which deals with the more strategic levels of the hierarchy in the Park, two additional tiers are proposed by the Authority: - a) Tier 4 'Rural Centres' are identified for limited growth.
-These Centres have a limited range of facilities which should meet the day to day needs of residents.
-This approach should help sustain rural communities and reduce the need to travel. - Tier 5 'Countryside' Tier 3 Rural Centres, include many of the smaller settlements in the plan area and offer only limited opportunities for growth and - Tier 4 The Countryside, where in accordance with national planning policy development iswill be strictly controlled except for certain forms. - New para: New housing provision is focussed in the higher tiers particularly in terms of allocations.
-Centre boundaries are used to define the extent of the developable area of development that would normally be found in a countryside location.settlements, the exception to this is where policies specify where edge of Centre sites are acceptable in principle and where the dispersed pattern of identified Centres has rendered it impractical to define a boundary.

-New para: The key diagram illustrates the Local Development Plan strategy and shows the spatial relationship between Tier 1, 2 and 3 Centres, the main transportation network and authorities adjoining the National Park.
+- 4.11 The growth strategy will seek to ensure that Tenby, Saundersfoot, St Davids and Newport maintain their position, relative to one another and larger centres outside the area.
+To achieve this provision will be made for 1270 sq. metres of new retail floorspace which will be delivered through the reuse of existing retail units and support given for the sympathetic regeneration of these Centres so that they can continue to remain attractive places to live and visit, provide a valuable role in meeting the needs of local communities and visitors and attract niche retail opportunities. - 4.12 Major development such as minerals extraction and waste facilities will only be permitted in the Park in exceptional circumstances or, in the case of waste management, where it can be demonstrated that they will, predominantly serve the needs of the National Park's communities. - 4.13 Having identified the main development needs of the area over the Plan period, the will, through the spatial element of the strategy, guide and distribute development to sustainable locations whilst conserving and enhancing the special qualities of the National Park.
+The settlement hierarchy is based on that contained in the Wales Spatial Plan and has been adjusted to take account of local circumstances: - 4.14 The Plan's settlement hierarchy comprises: - Tier 1 -Service and Tourism Centres, which provides services to the wider hinterland and services an employment and tourism function; - Tier 2 Local Centres, are principally local centres with some being significant tourism centres; - Tier 3 Rural Centres, include many of the smaller settlements in the plan area and offer only limited opportunities for growth and - Tier 4 The Countryside, where development will be strictly controlled. - 4.15 New housing provision is focussed in the higher tiers particularly in terms of allocations.
+Centre boundaries are used to define the extent of the developable area of settlements, the exception to this is where policies specify where edge of Centre sites are acceptable in principle and where the dispersed pattern of identified Centres has rendered it impractical to define a boundary. - 4.16 The key diagram illustrates the Local Development Plan strategy and shows the spatial relationship between Tier 1, 2 and 3 Centres, the main transportation network and authorities adjoining the National Park.

-Reproduced from the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationery Office. © Crown Copyright.
+Reproduced from the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationery Office.
+Crown Copyright.
 Unauthorised reproduction infringes Crown Copyright and may lead to prosecution or civil proceedings.
 Pembrokeshire Coast National Park Authority - copyright licence/account number 100022534.
 Atgynhyrchwyd o fapiau Arolwg Ordnans gyda chaniatâd Rheolwr Llyfrfa Ei Mawrhydi. © Hawlfraint y Goron .
 Mae atgynhyrchu anawdurdodedig yn torri Hawlfraint y Goron ac fe allai arwain ar erlyniad neu achos sifil.
 Awdurdod Parc Cenedlaethol Arfordir Penfro - rhif cyfrif/trwydded hawlfraint 10002253